nst/ShapefileReader/README.md

 The project comes with a unit test target.

-Also, it comes with `BitmapCanvas` and its subclass `BitmapCanvasShapefile` which will draw a sample shapefile in a PNG file:
+Also, it comes with `BitmapCanvas` and its subclass `BitmapCanvasShapefile` which will generate the following PNG file.

+You just need to change the path at the beginning of the `draw()` function in `main.swift` according the project's location.

 <a href="img/switzerland.png"><img src="img/switzerland.png" width="890" alt="Switzerland Shapefile" /></a>